hritikvalluvar/FreshServe/Readme.md

 ---

 ## **🌟 Key Use Cases**
-- **👩‍🍳 Business Owners**:
-  - Effortlessly manage menus and update inventory.
-  - Monitor and fulfill orders through a real-time kitchen dashboard.
-  - Generate invoices and accept payments via Razorpay.

-- **👥 Customers**:
+- **👥 Customers** (Easy for Customers):
   - Browse the menu with live stock updates.
   - Place orders and track their status.
   - Make secure payments using OTP-based authentication and Razorpay integration.

+- **👩‍🍳 Business Owners** (Useful for Business):
+  - Effortlessly manage menus and update inventory.
+  - Monitor and fulfill orders through a real-time kitchen dashboard.
+  - Generate invoices and accept payments via Phonepe.

 ---